 Your feature phone is about to get a little smarter, and more social.

-Opera Software today released its Opera Mini 7 mobile Web browser for basic phones and Blackberry, which makes it quicker and easier to stay connected with your social networks.
-The browser comes with a new feature called ‘Smart Page’ which is a one-page summary of all the news from your Facebook and Twitter feeds.
+Opera Software has released its Opera Mini 7 mobile Web browser for basic phones and Blackberry, which makes it quicker and easier to stay connected with your social networks.
+The browser comes with a new feature called 'Smart Page' which is a one-page summary of all the news from your Facebook and Twitter feeds.

 In addition to showing your friends' status updates and tweets, Smart Page will offer up suggestions for news sites to follow, and let you add feeds of sites you browse to most often.
 This feature will ultimately save you the hassle of manually typing Web addresses into your mobile keyboard.